VMware Horizon 7.13.3 Composer

 • Persistent Disk only stores the user’s profile.
 It does not store user-installed applications.
 If you need to persist user-installed applications, then implement App Volumes Writable Volumes instead.

 • Persistent Disks were brought to Instant Clones in Horizon 2306 (8.10) and newer.
-See Using Persistent Disks for Dedicated Instant Clones at VMware Docs.
+See Using Persistent Disks for Dedicated Instant Clones at Omnissa Docs.

 • Persistent Disks are only an option for Dedicated Assignment pools, meaning that the Persistent Disks do not float between machines.
 Administrators can manually detach a Persistent Disk from one machine and attach it to a different machine.